Living On Campus

 The only power cords, extension cords, surge strips or surge protectors approved in the residence halls must be no longer than 6 feet in length and have a 15 amp breaker.
 For energy reasons, for safety reasons, and for aesthetic reasons, power cords cannot be run from residence halls windows to vehicles.

-Once a month, formal, announced inspections of each residence hall room will be conducted.
-At the beginning of each semester and again a few weeks before housing check-out, each campus resident will be given a list of written expectations with regard to the standards of cleanliness which is required by the College.
+On the first Sunday of the month, inspections of each residence hall room will be conducted.
+Residents will be notified the Monday before by email and a flyer on their door.
+Each campus resident will be given a list of written expectations with regard to the standards of cleanliness which is required by the College.
 A trained resident assistant, who has been specifically assigned to the area, with assistance from another staff person, will be conducting the inspection.
 At that time, any necessary maintenance will be noted and any major concerns handled immediately.
 In the event of a serious disregard of the standards of cleanliness, or vandalism of any room, students may receive any college-imposed sanctions deemed appropriate to the situation by the Dean of Students.
 Any other policy violations will also be noted during the room check and may be cause for disciplinary sanctions.

 Room Change Requests